tomohisa/dcb-events.github.io/docs/examples/unique-username.md

 ## DCB approach

-With DCB all Events that affect the unique contraint (the username in this example) can be tagged with the corresponding value (or a hash of it):
+With DCB all Events that affect the unique constraint (the username in this example) can be tagged with the corresponding value (or a hash of it):

 ![unique username example](img/unique-username-01.png)